diannaofengzi/datura-ctf/Reverse Engineering/README.md

 	Decompiler for binary files, usefull for static analysis.

-Automaticaly create a ghidra project from a binary file:
+Automaticaly create a ghidra project from a binary file using [this script](./Tools/ghidra.py):
 ```bash
 ghidra.py <file>
 ```